Modern Slavery and Human Trafficking Statement 2024

 Over the next 12 months we will:

-• Extend the extent of the due diligence audits carried out.
+• Continue to extend the extent of the due diligence audits carried out.

 • Regularly monitor the key performance indicators relating to the percentage of key suppliers who complete the due diligence audits, the percentage of audits that are fully compliant, the completion of training and the number of notified incidents.